 The Ambor rolling backpack is one of the best affordable options.
 It’s a great EDC bag, with multiple compartments and pockets that allow you to organize all of your belongings.
 And it actually has a really spacious compartment that can fit enough clothes for shorter trips.

 The bag features a padded laptop sleeve, which can fit most 15” laptops.
 And there’s also a tablet sleeve attached to the laptop pocket, so all your tech can be safely tucked away in the same place.
 On top of that, the Ambor wheeled backpack also features two additional external compartments that are great for any of your travel gear you want to have more easily accessible.

-There’s an extra tablet sleeve in the frontmost compartment, as well as entire organizer panel for all your smaller necessities.
-The other external compartment does not have any extra pockets inside, and it’s large enough to fit notebooks, magazines and files.
+There’s an extra tablet sleeve in the frontmost compartment, as well as an entire organizer panel for all your smaller necessities.
+The other external compartment does not have any extra pockets inside, and it’s large enough to fit notebooks, magazines, and files.

 The pack is equipped with rubber in-line skate wheels that roll quite smoothly.
 The wheel handle is made from aluminum, so it’s very sturdy and lightweight.
 It’s a single barrel handle, so it really doesn’t protrude inside the actual backpack compartment that much.